genmce/AHK_Generic-Midi-Program/README.md

 I am fixing here  stay tuned  v.0.7 is not ready yet.

 Goals -
-   - Create new version 0.7
+   - Create new version 0.7 (work in progress)
+   - mouse and joystick have been removed for the moment
    - Clean up the code and comment better
    - Rename Midi Under the hood.ahk to  Midi_In_Out_Library.ahk
    - Document how to make hotkeys to midi with clear examples